home-assistant/home-assistant.io/source/_integrations/weatherflow.markdown

 - Signal strength
 - Uptime

-## Networking Notes
+## Networking notes

-This integration relies on the ability for Home Assistant to receive `UDP` traffic on port `50222`.
-If you have a more complex network setup utilizing either VLANs or multiple subnets - you may run into trouble.
+This integration relies on the ability of Home Assistant to receive `UDP` traffic on port `50222`.
+You may run into trouble if you have a more complex network setup utilizing either VLANs or multiple subnets.